Koenkk/zigbee2mqtt.io/docs/devices/ICZB-KPD18S.md

 ## Notes

+### Pairing

+To Reset the iCasa ICZB-KPD18S do the following:
+1) Press and hold down both OFF button and the ON button until the LED indicator on the remote turns on.
+2) Than immediately click OFF button 5 times.
+3) The LED status indicator flashes 3 times to indicate successful reset.

+Pairing mode:
+1) Press and hold down OFF and ON button simultaneously until the status LED indicator on the remote turns on, then immediately click ON button.
+2) The status LED indicator on the remote will blink fast.
+3) When the pairing is successful the status LED indicator on the remote will blink 6 times.

 ### Deprecated click event
 By default this device exposes a deprecated `click` event.
 It's recommended to use the `action` event instead.